vanderlee/colorpicker/README.md

 ###	parts ('')
 Determine which parts to display.
 Use any of the preset names ('full', 'popup' or 'inline') or specify an array of part names (i.e. ['header', 'map', 'bar', 'hex', 'hsv', 'rgb', 'alpha', 'lab', 'cmyk', 'preview', 'swatches', 'footer']).
 If an empty string is given, the parts will be automatically chosen as preset 'popup' or 'inline' depending on the context in which the colorpicker is used.

-###	rgb (true)
-Whether or not to show the inputs for RGB.

 ###	regional ('')
 Sets the language to use.
 Note that you must load the appropriate language file from the i18n directory. '' is included by default.

+### revert (false)
+If enabled, closing the dialog through any means but the OK button will revert the color back to the previous state, as if pressing the Cancel button.
+The revert option changes the behaviour of the [X] button in the header, the Escape keyboard button and clicking outside the dialog, when any of these features are enabled.

+###	rgb (true)
+Whether or not to show the inputs for RGB.

 ###	showAnim ('fadeIn')
 Same as jQueryUI DatePicker.